 Portfolio turnover describes the extent to which fund managers have bought and sold investments within a fund during a particular length of time.

 The effect produced by investing in a fund, on a regular or frequent basis rather than as a lump sum, is described as pound cost averaging.
 If asset prices fall, the regular payment buys more units.
-If asset prices rise, the regular payment buys less units.
+If asset prices rise, the regular payment buys fewer units.
 In this way, the regular investor has the impact of volatile markets softened as opposed to investing a lump sum.

 Described as investing in commercial or residential land and buildings, property investment can cover shares in property companies, actual properties, and property developers.
 The T. Bailey Funds are not allowed to invest directly in property but may invest in shares that give exposure to property as an asset class, e.g. via an Investment Trust.